Top Tools Health Coaches Use to Feel Good

 Has the winter blues set in?

-As JOYVIAL health coaches we have a slew of tools and techniques to help us thrive and live our healthiest, most JOYful and fulfilled lives.
+The team of JOYVIAL's executive health coaches has a slew of tools and techniques to help us thrive and live our healthiest, most JOYful lives.
 That doesn’t mean that we eat “perfectly” all the time, never get angry or sad, or are angels in our relationships with our partners and children.
 However, we do have each other – health coaches supporting health coaches.

-Before you read any further, please know you can now watch Hanni share her thoughts on this topic on our YouTube Channel.
+Before you read any further, please know you can now watch my thoughts on this topic on our YouTube Channel.
 Or, you can just keep reading.

 Prioritize Quality Relationships in Your Life

 No matter who you are (health coach or not), having a person who truly cares about you, but is impartial enough to ask you all the right questions and reflect back to you what they’re witnessing, is a true gift.
 It creates the most fertile ground for growth.

 With that said, it’s not a surprise that when the JOYVIAL Rays (that’s what our team members are referred to :) come together every month to exchange ideas, we first and foremost check in with one another.
 We hold space for those on the team to vulnerably share when things don’t go so well and celebrate each other when they do.
 The process we use is called FANGO.

 How the FANGO Process Can Enhance Your Connections

 Introduced by JOYVIAL certified health coach Patty, FANGO allows others to be vulnerable and share how we’re feeling in the moment.
 We start each team meeting with listing the letters and what each means.
 The letters stand for:

 “F” – Feeling (How am I feeling right now?)